-If you’re a small business owner you may have also seen a lot of your customers pause orders or look for ways to adjust their monthly payment structures.
+If you’re a small business owner, you may have seen a lot of your customers pause orders or look for ways to adjust their monthly payment structures.
 It’s hard to know how to budget for business when you can no longer rely on projections and yearly spending trends.
-You’ve also likely had to make quick decisions about inventory or when and how to change your business model to adjust to daily changing rules with social distancing.
+You’ve also likely had to make quick decisions about inventory.
+As spending habits shift, it impacts entire distribution lines.

-I know that right now many people are facing incredibly challenging months as we wait out our local and federal government responses to the coronavirus.
-There are so many unknowns.
-Workhours have already been cut, layoffs are occurring, and many people are looking for freelance work only to realize that businesses are cutting back in areas rather than hiring.
+There are still so many unknowns.
+Work hours have been reduced, layoffs are still occurring, and many people are looking for freelance work to realize that businesses are cutting back in areas rather than hiring.

-I believe many small business owners will eventually receive some sort of support, but which businesses will qualify and how long this who global pandemic is going to last is unknown.
-The instinct in such uncertain times is to buckle down and cut as many costs as possible.
-However, when it comes to the small businesses we believe in, we need to take time to think beyond the next few weeks.
+I believe many small business owners will eventually recover, but they may need to restructure to survive.
+We’ve all learned what we can do without in the last year.
+That’s great!
+It’s important to waste less and to buckle down and cut as many costs as possible.
+However, when it comes to the small businesses and ministries we believe in, we need to think differently.

-At some point, we will receive the all-clear to gather again in restaurants, churches, coffee shops, museums, co-working spaces, farmers’ markets, bakeries, concerts, and athletic events.
+At some point, we will receive the all-clear to gather again in restaurants, churches, coffee shops, museums, co-working spaces, farmers’ markets, bakeries, concerts, and athletic events without masks.
 We’ll wander around on a Saturday at the Farmer’s Market without intentionally spacing ourselves from strangers.
 We’ll stop at a food truck for breakfast, grab flowers and the week’s vegetables before heading out to meet friends at our favorite boutique to check out the latest trends in clothing, and we won’t think twice about hugging them.

 Businesses Still Have Bills

-Just like households have rent, utilities, and loans to continue to pay even though we are facing a global pandemic.
-The same is true for businesses regardless of the size.
+Just like households have rent, utilities, and loans to continue to pay even though we face a global pandemic.
+The same is true for businesses regardless of size.
 Payroll, bookkeeping, software, website expenses, inventory, and office rent are just a few typical expenses a small business owner will pay every month.